mikedef/udacity/udacity-self-driving-car/CarND-LaneLines-P1_2/LaneLines-Writeup.md

   * Region of Interest Selection
   * Hough Transforms and Line Detection

+### Uploading Test Images
-### Lane lines were first detected using these techniques on the provided test images.
+Lane lines were first detected using these techniques on the provided test images.
 See image below for an example of the test images.
 ![alt text][image1]